Freshwater Fish in Alaska – The Top 5

 Description of Rainbow and Steelhead Trout

 One of the most beautiful trout species is the Rainbow Trout.
 The rainbow is also known as the Steelhead trout.
 The hefty fighting skills of the rainbow make it a highly sought after fish for sport fisherman around the world.
 There are two forms of rainbow trout in Alaska.
-The form generally referred to as rainbow live their entire lives as residents of freshwater lakes and fishing in alaskastreams.
+The form generally referred to as rainbow live their entire lives as residents of freshwater lakes and streams.
 The other variety is known as Steelhead and spends most of their lives after migrating to the ocean waters before returning to their home streams to spawn at the end of their life-cycle.

 The rainbow and steelhead both look similar to their common cousin, cuthtroath.
 However, both varieties lack the red slashes around the jaw the give the cutthroat its’ name.
 There are some minor variations in the look of the rainbow and steelhead.
 The steelhead are generally larger in size due to the 1-3 years they spend in the ocean.